-Understanding Cultural Engagement: A Survey of Social Engagement.
-The sequel to Understanding the Times encourages Christian students to give hands and feet to their understanding of the times –encouraging them to bring redemption to issues like poverty, community renewal, politics, creation care and sexual brokenness.
+Understanding Cultural Engagement: A Survey of Social Engagement challenges Christian students to give hands and feet to their understanding of the times—encouraging them to bring redemption to issues like poverty, community renewal, politics, creation care, and sexual brokenness.
 (Samples)

-We have developed a sequence of: focusing on the Christian worldview, on the collision of worldviews, and on the outworking of the Christian worldview.
-However, while the volumes in this series support one another, they are not dependent on each other.
+While the volumes in this series support one another, they are not dependent on each other.
+Each of the three books also works well as a stand-alone course.
+It is not required that students complete or have already completed any of the other courses first.
 They can be reordered and used in whatever way best serves your students.

 A Discussion-Driven Curriculum

 In today’s media-saturated world, students most often lack meaningful engagement with ideas.

 We firmly believe that ideas take root when solid content is shared in the context of genuine relationships.
 We want to cultivate healthy relationships and provide meaningful content.
 So we have developed an array of course syllabi that assign 1-5 days of in-class discussion and interaction per week.